 www.allegrettovineyardresort.com

-Graced with Tuscan-inspired architecture, Allegretto Vineyard Resort is easily one of the most beautiful places to stay in Paso Robles.
-Set just east of downtown, the expansive resort features luxurious accommodations in addition to Mediterranean-inspired dining.
-Each of the 171 guest rooms and suites are elegantly appointed, with standard amenities like marble showers and luxury robes.
-Also on the property are impressive artworks, outdoor swimming pool with cabanas and hot tubs and world-class spa.
-The Resort Tasting Room is open daily and wine tours are held on Friday and Saturday mornings.
+Graced with Tuscan-inspired architecture, Allegretto Vineyard Resort is easily one of the most beautiful places in Paso Robles.
+The expansive resort features luxurious Mediterranean-inspired dining accommodations just east of downtown.
+Each of the 171 guest rooms and suites is elegantly appointed, with standard amenities like marble showers and luxury robes.
+Also on the property are impressive artwork, an outdoor swimming pool with cabanas and ho,t tubas, and a world-class spa.
+The Resort Tasting Room is open daily, and wine tours are held on Friday and Saturday mornings.

 Related: Paso Robles Wineries To Visit During Crush Season